 7. Don’t forget your pet

 In the excitement of a new baby and lots of visitors its easy for them to get lost in the scuffle.
-We made sure Rodney was receiving lots of praise and extra things to keep him entertained.
+We made sure Rodney was receiving lots of praise and extra things to keep him entertained, such as remembering a private label pet treat or a new toy to play with.
 To avoid over excitement we opted to keep him separated from most of the visitors, only bringing him through to see those we knew he loved.

 It is easy to keep them fully occupied in another room with toys and food.
 We love to fill a Kong or snuffle mat with his favourite things and then hours can be spent slowly working out how to get it out a bit at a time.